domeru369/Salifort-motors-project/README.md

 # Salifort-motors-project
 This capstone project is from the advanced google data analytics certificate.
 It is an opportunity for me to analyze a dataset and build predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.

+Click this [link](https://www.coursera.org/learn/google-advanced-data-analytics-capstone/ungradedLab/uskOX/activity-course-7-salifort-motors-project-lab/lab?path=%2Fnotebooks%2FActivity_%2520Course%25207%2520Salifort%2520Motors%2520project%2520lab.ipynb) for the Jupyter Notebook version of this project.

 # Project workflow
-We would be incoporating the 6 data analysis steps into the PACE project workflow.
+We would incorporate the 6 data analysis steps into the PACE project workflow.
 * P - Plan (Ask, Prepare and Process)
 * A - Analyze (Analyze)
-* C - Construct - build the model
+* C - Construct - Build the models
 * E - Execute (Share and Act)

 # 1. PLAN